elegant-scipy/elegant-scipy/markdown/ch4.markdown

 -->

-![[fig:FMCW waveform]The frequency relationships in an FMCW radar with linear frequency modulation.](../figures/FMCW waveform.png)
+![The frequency relationships in an FMCW radar with linear frequency modulation](../figures/FMCW waveform.png)

 To start off, we'll generate some synthetic signals, after which we'll turn our focus to the output of an actual radar.